Sideward contact tracing and the control of epidemics in large gatherings: Introduction

-The tracing of contacts of infected individuals and their subsequent isolation is one of the main weapons against disease spreading, in particular when presymptomatic and asymptomatic individuals are responsible for a large share of transmission events~\cite{Fraser2004,Thompson2016}.
+The tracing of contacts of infected individuals and their subsequent isolation is one of the main weapons against disease spreading, in particular when pre-symptomatic and asymptomatic individuals are responsible for a large share of transmission events~\cite{Fraser2004,Thompson2016}.
 In the absence of contact tracing, all presymptomatic and asymptomatic infections can go undetected as observed with SARS-CoV-2~\cite{Pinotti2020,Pullano2021,Moghadas2020,michael2021}.
 In the usual framework where only binary contacts occur, two types of contact tracing (CT) are possible when somebody is found infected: backward CT follows the transmission chain back in time, aiming at reconstructing who infected the index case~\cite{kojaku2021effectiveness,Bradshaw2021,endo2020implication}; forward CT instead looks for people potentially infected upon contact with the index case prior to his/her detection~\cite{kojaku2021effectiveness,Bradshaw2021,endo2020implication}.
 In the case of a gathering, if the group is traced as a whole, the efficacy of the procedure is greatly enhanced because of an indirect effect that we dub \textit{sideward CT}, qualitatively different from the two other tracing types.
 Sideward CT allows to indirectly trace infected asymptomatic individuals that have participated in the same gathering, even if they have neither been directly infected by the index case nor they have directly infected him/her.
-We analyze this effect by considering a model of epidemic spreading (tailored to describe SARS-CoV-2 transmission) on activity-driven temporal simplicial complexes~\cite{petri2018simplicial}, a standard modelling scheme for mutually interacting groups of people.
+We analyze this effect by considering a model of epidemic spreading (tailored to describe SARS-CoV-2 transmission) on a temporal network with groups activation~\cite{petri2018simplicial}, a standard modelling scheme for mutually interacting groups of people evolving with time.
 In this framework we determine analytically the contribution of each of the three types of tracing to the suppression of epidemic spreading, revealing the great importance of sideward tracing.
-We test our results on synthetic simplex size distributions and on an empirical dataset for gatherings in a University Campus, whose simplex distribution is determined via WIFI data.
-In this way we show that tracing large gatherings can readily offset their potential for disease spreading, thus providing a concrete strategy to limit epidemics still allowing activities to proceed with less restrictions.
+We show that due to the simultaneous contribution of the three mechanisms, the effectiveness of tracing gatherings is non-monotonic as a function of the gathering size.
+In particular, the effectiveness features a maximum, where the contact tracing including all the three mechanism is maximally effective.
+We test our results on synthetic group size distributions and on an empirical dataset for gatherings in a University Campus, whose group distribution is determined via WIFI data, and we suggest an optimal strategy to choose the typical size of the gatherings to be traced.
+This optimal tracing of large gatherings can readily offset their potential for disease spreading, thus providing a concrete strategy to curb epidemics still allowing activities to proceed with limited restrictions.